 The approvals of Proposals 2, 3 and 4 require the vote of a majority of the number of shares of common stock present, in person or represented by proxy at the Annual Meeting and entitled to vote thereat.
 The approval of Proposal 1 requires the vote of a majority of the number of shares of common stock present, in person or represented by proxy at the Annual Meeting and entitled to vote on the subject matter.
 The approval of Proposal 5 requires the affirmative vote of the holders of a majority of the outstanding shares of common stock entitled to vote thereon.
 With respect to Proposals 2, 3,4 and 5, abstentions and broker non-votes will have the same effect as a vote against such matters.
-With respect to Proposal 1, abstentions will have the same effect as a vote against such matter and broker non-votes will not be counted as entitled to be voted (other than for the purpose of establishing a quorum, as discussed in the following paragraph), and will therefore not affect the outcome of Proposal 1.
+With respect to Proposal 1, abstentions will have the same effect as a vote against such matters to be voted (other than for the purpose of establishing a quorum, as discussed in the following paragraph), and will therefore not affect the outcome of Proposal 1.